abhiroop1999/vendor-agent-backend/README.md

-Of course.
-A good README is essential for any project.
-Based on our entire conversation and the final state of your application, here is a comprehensive README file.

-You can copy and paste the text below into a new file named README.md in the root directory of your project.

 Vendor Agent: AI-Powered Supplier Discovery
 Vendor Agent is an intelligent backend service designed to help businesses find and evaluate suppliers.
 By providing a product, quantity, and location, the agent leverages Google's Gemini AI to analyze and score potential vendors, simplifying the procurement process.